jan-keuchel/ethical-hacking-doc/02_Tools/Nmap.md

 * **-sA** : ACK scan - check for ports unfiltered by the firewall
 * **-sW** : window scan - check for ports unfiltered by the firewall

-**Note:** ACK and the window scan reveal if a port is not filtered by a firewall.
+**Note :** ACK and the window scan reveal if a port is not filtered by a firewall.
 That doesn't mean the service running on that port is actively listening.

 ## Port Scanning Techniques